florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/powertrain_builder/index.rst

     sort_component: true

 A description of the powertrain customization is available here.
-It includes a description of powertrain configuation file, lists of the component constraints available, and simple powertrain templates.
+It includes a description of powertrain configuation file, lists of the components available, their constraints and simple powertrain templates.

 .. toctree::
    :maxdepth: 2